apache/incubator-heron/website/content/docs/developers/ui-guide.md

 This guide describes how to make best use of Heron UI for monitoring and debugging topologies.

-The UI provides a lot of information about a topology or a part of topology quickly, thus reducing the debugging time considerably.
+The UI provides a lot of information about a topology or a part of it quickly, thus reducing debugging time considerably.
 Some of these features are listed below.
-A Complete set of features can be found in follwing sections.
+A complete set of features can be found in following sections.

 1. See logical plan of a topology
 2. See physical plan of a topology